 USB Flash Drive Issues

-Keep getting “NO DISK” in Project tab when trying to create a new project.
+Keep getting “NO DISK” in the Project tab when trying to create a new project.

 Fisheye images (h.jpg files) are found to be corrupted when importing into Stitch.

 Sometimes a drive may start failing and will not record images properly already in Survey, however, the issue is inside the drive, so Survey may not always detect such problems.
-Also, Survey uses downsampled s.jpg fisheye images for showing on mobile device when shooting, whereas full sized h.jpg images are used in Stitch.
-To take better care of the drive, never unplug it from computer without prior ejecting it by using appropriate menus in your computer operating system.
+Also, Survey uses downsampled s.jpg fisheye images for showing on a mobile device when shooting, whereas full-sized h.jpg images are used in Stitch.
+To take better care of the drive, never unplug it from the computer without prior ejecting it by using appropriate menus in your computer operating system.

 Exported images are found to be corrupted when uploading iGUIDE.